Phazzie/VividVoice/PROMPT_ENGINEERING.md

-# VividVoice - Prompt Engineering Guide
+# Staging Stories - Prompt Engineering Guide

-This document tracks the evolution of the AI prompts used in the VividVoice application and outlines strategies for future improvements.
+This document tracks the evolution of the AI prompts used in the Staging Stories application and outlines strategies for future improvements.

 ## Philosophy